Translate English Video into Japanese | HeyGen AI

 Frequently Asked Questions

-You can translate an English video into Japanese by uploading the file, generating an English transcript, translating it into Japanese, and exporting subtitles or voiceover with accurate timing and alignment.
+You can translate an English video into Japanese by uploading the file, generating an English transcript, translating it into Japanese, and exporting subtitles or voiceover with precise timing and alignment.

 Can I translate an English video into Japanese online for free?

-Yes, you can translate short English video clips online for free to test subtitle accuracy and voice quality before upgrading for longer videos or more advanced features.
+Yes, you can translate short English video clips online for free to check subtitle accuracy and voice quality before upgrading for longer videos or advanced features.

 Does this tool support Japanese subtitles?